bnb-chain/bnb-chain.github.io/docs/learn/intro.md

 | Cross Chain       |[BEP3](https://github.com/bnb-chain/BEPs/blob/master/BEP3.md) introduces *Hash Timer Locked Contract functions* and further [mechanism](https://community.binance.org/topic/1892) to handle inter-blockchain tokens peg.    | BSC comes with efficient [native dual chain communication](cross-chain.md); Optimized for scaling high-performance dApps that require fast and smooth user experience.                    |
 -->
 ## Ecosystem of cross-chains and multi-chains
 The big lesson learned from BSC 2021 is that “one chain” cannot cover all angles.
-At peak time, BSC had more than 2M daily active users (DAU), with a single GameFi reaching up to 1M DAU.
+At the peak time, BSC had more than 2M daily active users (DAU), with a single GameFi reaching up to 1M DAU.
 This introduced significant challenges for both the network itself and its supporting infrastructure like RPC/API nodes.
 For dApps with massive user bases, multi-chains and cross-chain should be the solution.

 The BSC Core Team strongly believes in partition chains and a multi-chain future as it can sustain the ever-increasing demand for decentralized computing power and storage.
 This is consistent with many other blockchains in the industry, such as ETH2.0 and multi-chain strategies in Polkadot, Cosmos, and Avalanche.